Pirito10/IPTV-Guide/README.md

 ## Production Notes

-This project is designed to be self-hosted and can be deployed in production with various configurations, depending on your environment and needs.
+This project is designed to be self-hosted and can be deployed in production using different tools or setups depending on your environment and requirements.

+> [!TIP]
+> The backend and frontend can be hosted on different machines, as long as the frontend is properly configured to point to the backend API URL.

 A typical production setup might include:
 - Running the backend with a production WSGI server such as [Gunicorn](https://gunicorn.org).
-- Serving the frontend as static files via [GitHub Pages](https://pages.github.com), [NGINX](https://nginx.org), or similar.
+- Serving the frontend as static files via [GitHub Pages](https://pages.github.com), [NGINX](https://nginx.org), or a CDN.
-- Using [ZeroNet](https://zeronet.io) to access private or decentralized IPTV playlists, if needed.
+- Using [ZeroNet](https://zeronet.io) to access private or decentralized IPTV playlists.
-- Setting up a reverse proxy to handle requests and serve both frontend and backend seamlessly.
+- Setting up a reverse proxy to unify frontend and backend endpoints under a single domain.
 - Setting up HTTPS with [Let's Encrypt](https://letsencrypt.org), especially when frontend and backend are served from different origins.
-- Configuring a process manager like [systemd]() to ensure the servers are always running and restarted on failure.
+- Managing backend processes with a supervisor such as [systemd](https://systemd.io) to ensure automatic restarts and resilience.

 > [!NOTE]
-> The application was tested and worked on a low specification machine (Raspberry Pi Zero W).
-This may vary depending on the amount of data managed and the number of concurrent users.
+> The application has been tested on a low-spec device (Raspberry Pi Zero W) and performed well under light usage.
+Actual performance may vary depending on the size of the data and number of concurrent users.